Case

 Why would we fund this?

-To decide if a support is reasonable and necessary for Sean, we think about the information he has given us against the NDIS funding criteria.
+To decide if an NDIS support is reasonable and necessary for Sean, we think about the information he has given us against the NDIS funding criteria.

-For us to fund Sean to live alone it must meet the all of the NDIS funding criteria
+For us to fund Sean to live alone, the support must meet the NDIS funding criteria.

 It must:

-• will be, or is likely to be effective and beneficial in helping Sean .
-When Sean’s anxiety decreases he is able to enjoy other things.
+- be, or is likely to be effective and beneficial in helping Sean.
+When Sean’s anxiety decreases, he is able to enjoy other things

-• be value for money, which means the costs of living alone is reasonable when comparing the benefits it will give Sean versus the cost of alternative supports .
+- be value for money.
+This means the costs of living alone is reasonable when comparing the benefits it will give Sean versus the cost of alternative supports

 What else do we think about?

-• the total cost of all the supports Sean needs
+- the total cost of all the NDIS supports Sean needs

-• whether he can access other supports he needs in his new home
+- whether he can access other NDIS supports he needs in his new home

-When we create your plan we must think about supports as a total package of supports.
-To help us to do this we use the principles we use to create your plan.
+When we create your plan, we must think about supports as a total package of supports.
+To help us to do this we use What principles do we follow to create your plan?

 Case example